tensorflow/examples/lite/examples/object_detection/raspberry_pi/README.md

 preview (when the object score is above a given threshold).

-At the end of this page, there are extra steps to accelerate the example using the Coral USB Accelerator, which increases the inference speed by ~10x.
+At the end of this page, there are extra steps to accelerate the example using the Coral USB Accelerator to increase inference speed.

 ## Set up your hardware